cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 In this comprehensive DevSecOps Kubernetes project, we successfully:

 - Established IAM user and Terraform for AWS setup.
-- Deployed Jenkins on AWS, configured tools, and integrated it with Sonarqube.
+- Deployed Infrastructure on AWS using Github Actions and Terraform and, configured tools.
-- Set up an EKS cluster, configured a Load Balancer, and established private ECR repositories.
+- Set up an EKS cluster, and configured a Load Balancer.
 - Implemented monitoring with Helm, Prometheus, and Grafana.
 - Installed and configured ArgoCD for GitOps practices.
-- Created Jenkins pipelines for CI/CD, deploying a Three-Tier application.
+- Created Github Action pipelines for CI/CD, deploying a three-tier architecture application.
 - Ensured data persistence with persistent volumes and claims.

 Stay connected on LinkedIn: LinkedIn Profile